sinnie/learn_web_dev/node/cors.md

 #### Preflighted request
-If a request has implications on user data, a simple request is insufficient.
-Instead, a preflight CORS request is sent in advance of the actual request.
+If a request is managing user generated data, a simple request is insufficient.
+Instead, a _preflight_ CORS request is sent in advance of the actual request.
 In a preflighted request, access permissions are negotiated between the caller and the Web application based on HTTP headers in two phases:

   1. The browser executes an `OPTIONS` request with the same URL as the target request to check that it has the necessary permissions to execute the request.

   2. This `OPTIONS` request then returns headers that identify what is possible to do for the URL.
 If rights/permissions match, the browser executes the request.

   * Essentially, the preflight request is "asking" the server if it will allow the HTTP request.
 If the server allows the original request, then it will respond to the preflight request with a 200 status.

 ```
 +---------------------+                   +--------------------+